 STEWART A. WARE

-Professor of Biology.
+Professor of Biology, Emeritus.

 Ph.D., Biology, Vanderbilt University, Nashville, TN, 1968